Friday, March 10, 2017

 When I am seeking to discern how I'm not believing the gospel, I reverse the order of those questions:

-(3) What do I believe God is doing or has done? and
+(3) What do I believe God is doing?

 (4) What do I believe God is like?